Files

 Output

-Output formats can vary a bit more than the plain text of the input, but mostly you’ll encounter either json, for visualisations or dir entires, and plain text for control and data files.
+Output formats can vary a bit more than the plain text of the input, but mostly you’ll encounter either json for visualisations or dir entires, or plain text for control and data files.

-However, we appreciate that our output should be consumed in other formats than viewing the web presentations or the e-mails, so there is also a collection of special purpose output formats our users can access.
+The output of visualisations can be presented in more ways than viewing the web presentations or the e-mails, so we also provide a collection of special purpose output formats, like PDF or a pre-rendered image.

 folder.